CallStax/VodafoneHackathon/README.md

 node deploy.js
 ```

 This will essentially deploy the smart contract the the blockchain and create the smart contract address.
-Stopre this address in a neww file named 'contract.json' and place this file in the same location as the 'abi.json'.
+Store this address in a new file named 'contract.json' and place this file in the same location as the 'abi.json'.

 Open another command line, navigate to the app/src folder in the repository and run the following command:
 ```